Raverbury/EbookSQL/README.md

     + sample_db
     + test (not really a script, it's there to test various statements after setting up everything)

 Made any changes to the 5 setup scripts?
-Just run them again in the same order
+Just run them again in the same order.

+New queries implemented per the PDF's instruction is separated into its own script for easy viewing.
+Those queries are already included in the other modules.